Convex Coupled Matrix and Tensor Completion: Evaluation

-Now we considered coupling of tensors and matrices with some degree of sharing among them.
-In this case we made a matrix having rank of $5$ and a tensor having multilinear rank of $(5,5,5)$ and let them shared $5$ singular vectors on the mode-$1$.
-Figure \ref{fig:202020-2030-5(5)-555} shows that the matrix completion individually was outperformed by all the coupled norms except the norms $\| \cdot \|_{(\mathrm{O},\mathrm{O},\mathrm{S})}^{1}$ and $\| \cdot \|_{(\mathrm{O},\mathrm{S},\mathrm{O})}^{1}$.
-This indicates that the coupled structure has much lower rank on the first mode compared to other modes.
-Overall the $\| \cdot \|_{(\mathrm{O},\mathrm{O},\mathrm{O})}^{1}$ norm gave the best performance for both the matrix and the tensor.
+In our first simulations, we considered a coupled tensor with a matrix rank of $5$ and a tensor multilinear rank $(5,5,5)$ with no shared components.
+Figure \ref{fig:202020-2030-5-555} shows that, with this setting, individual matrix and tensor completion had better performance than that of the coupled norms.
+The non-convex NC-Tucker benchmark method had the best performance for the tensor but performed poorly in matrix completion compared to the coupled norms.

-Next we considered a matrix having rank of $5$ and a tensor having multilinear rank of $(5,15,5)$ and they shared $5$ singular vectors on the mode-$1$.
-We see in Figure \ref{fig:202020-2030-5(5)-5155} that the best performances for both the matrix and the tensor were given by the mixed norm $\| \cdot \|_{(\mathrm{S},\mathrm{O},\mathrm{O})}^{1}$.
-This indicates that the coupling has made the rank of mode-$1$ smaller and that mixed regularization is important since it outperformed the scaled latent trace norm and the $\| \cdot \|_{(\mathrm{S},\mathrm{S},\mathrm{S})}^{1}$ norm.

-Finally, we created a coupled matrix with rank $5$ and a tensor with multilinear rank of $(15,5,5)$ sharing $5$ singular vectors on mode-$1$.
-Figure \ref{fig:202020-2030-5(5)-1555} shows that the best performances for the tensor are given by mixed norms of $\| \cdot \|_{(\mathrm{O},\mathrm{S},\mathrm{O})}^{1}$ and $\| \cdot \|_{(\mathrm{O},\mathrm{O},\mathrm{S})}^{1}$ where a scaled latent tensor was chosen either for the low ranked mode-$2$ or mode-$3$ and the rest of the modes were regularized as overlapping norms.
-We see that the performance of matrix completion with the same mixed norms were slightly poor indicating that coupling in this case was not useful for the matrix completion.
+In our next simulation, we considered coupling of tensors and matrices with some degree of sharing among them.
+We created a matrix of rank $5$ and a tensor of multilinear rank $(5,5,5)$ and let them share all $5$ singular components along mode $1$.
+Figure \ref{fig:202020-2030-5(5)-555} shows that the coupled norm $\| \cdot \|_{(\mathrm{O},\mathrm{O},\mathrm{O})}^{1}$ had the best performance among the coupled norms for both matrix and tensor completion.
+Individual tensor completion with the overlapped trace norm had the same performance as $\| \cdot \|_{(\mathrm{O},\mathrm{O},\mathrm{O})}^{1}$.
+The NC-Tucker method performed better than the coupled norms for tensor and matrix completion.

-In all the above experiments we see that the non-convex method proposed by \citet{DBLP:journals/bmcbi/AcarPGRLNB14} performed much worse than our proposed methods.